|"SPRING IS NATURE'S WAY OF SAYING|

 Photograph thanks to Elsa,

 a childhood resident of the old Griswold home place,

 12 March 2015.

 I may be accused of using the term 'heritage' rather loosely for some of the specimens listed in previous plant posts, but this bulb of unknown origin is recorded as first flowering in 1620 in London.
 Parkinson listed it in his Paradisus.
 The highly regarded daffodil expert, Englishman E. A. Bowles writes in his 1934 Handbook of Narcissus, that his bulbs were sent as a gift from a wild patch growing in northern Greece.

 The N. 'Van Sion' is well described in journals as heritage for her survival through the centuries, in varying climatic conditions without special nurturing; usually, it is this lush, double daffodil found at early abandoned homesteads, long after the residents have moved on.
 Often the flowers are tinged with green; there are other double daffodils, but this is the one with a pedigree.

 The two known places where 'Van Sion' is found naturalized in the thick, lush grass of Shaw are growing on former working farms, recorded in federal documents as being settled in the 1880s.
 I sent photographs to a professional to verify my guess on the correct name.

 When Jeremiah Griswold filed Shaw Island homestead papers with the federal government, he listed 1882 as his first personal settlement.
-We don't know if he planted these flowers in the above photo, but the next two generations of Griswolds also operated the farm.
+We don't know if he planted these flowers, but the next two generations of Griswolds also operated the farm.
 Their first farm house burned to the ground in 1911, but the large extant hay barn and the daffodils were happy to stay on.

 Here is a published piece from the local Journal newspaper in 1974: